EnigmaCurry/blog.rymcg.tech/content/tags/proxmox/_index.md

 distribution (K3s) onto multiple bare-metal machines, rather than using Proxmox.

-Yo dawg, you can run Proxmox inside another virtual machine, through *nested vitualization*.
-Read now the [first post of this series](/blog/proxmox/01-virtual-proxmox/), and you will learn how to install Proxmox itself as a KVM virtual machine, on any Linux computer (on top of an existing operating system), thus setting up your first Virtual Proxmox development environment.
+Yo dawg, you can run Proxmox inside another virtual machine, through *nested virtualization*.
+Read now the [first post of this series](/blog/proxmox/01-virtual-proxmox/), and you will learn how to install Proxmox on any Linux computer (on top of an existing operating system).
+Proxmox itself will be running in a KVM virtual machine.
+On top of Proxmox, you will prepare an Ubuntu VM template, configuring the default VM size (cpu+memory+storage), and adding your SSH keys for cloud-init.
+You can clone new VMs using the template anytime, even through an API, thus setting up your first Virtual Proxmox development cloud.
+Finally, you will create a small [K3s](https://k3s.io) Kubernetes cluster using two or three of these nested Proxmox KVM nodes, and you can use this for your local development environment.

 {{< about_footer >}}